SFGLab/MultiMM/README.md

 Example data can be found on Google Drive: https://drive.google.com/drive/folders/1nFAPE4pCaHpeL5nw6nq0VvfUFoc24aXm?usp=sharing.
 Note that this data is publicly available from Rao et al. The subcompartment predictions were made using CALDER, and the ATAC-Seq data is from ENCODE.

 In the `examples` folder, we provide example configuration files for different modeling scenarios.

+## Helper argument based on modelling levels

+In the newer version of MultiMM, we have included the `MODELLING_LEVEL` argument.
+This is a magic argument that helps users who are new to molecular modelling to specify the parameters of the model depending on the resolution they would like to model.

+Therefore, we have the following modelling levels:

+- `GENE`: The user should provide the gene of interest and a `.bedpe` file path, and MultiMM will model the gene (with the default gene_window).
+In this modelling level compartment forces are neglected.
+- `REGION`: The user has to povide the chromosome and the coordinates of interest.
+They can provide compartment interactions as well (optionally).
+MultiMM models only the specified region in the genome.
+- `CHROMOSOME`: If the user would like to model a whole chromosome.
+Then the user provides the chromosome number, and the model internally specifies the start and ending coordinates.
+The user can import compartments as well.
+- `GW`: For genome-wide simulation.
+In this case, MultiMM models all chromosomes, and thus users do not have to provide any chromosome or coordinates.
+This is the most computationally expensive option and the computation can take from minutes to hours depending on the hardware.

+This argument specifies the number of simulation beads appropriatelly as well.
+No matter what number of beads the user will give, if `MODELLING_LEVEL` is specified, `N_BEADS` will change to the default one.
+Namely, for gene it is 1000 beads, for a region it is 5000 beads, for chromosome 20000 beads and for the whole genome 200000 beads.

+This is a convenient argument for new users.
+Nevertheness, we suggest more advanced users to not use this arguent, if they need more freedom in the definition of the parameters of their choice.

 ## Vizualization